acteng/atip/README.md

 It's helpful to think of ATIP as a somewhat generic data entry system.
 Per object ("intervention") drawn on the map, the app has a form to collect properties about the object.
 Multiple schemas are supported -- v1, v2, and planning are some examples.

-At the time of writing, v1 and planning are manually implemented in the form of TypeScript types and a Svelte component for the form. v2 is auto-generated from `src/schemas/v2_route.json`.
-There's a generic Svelte component that can auto-generate a form from this schema, and `npm run generate-schema-ts` auto-generates the TypeScript types. `v2_route.json` is written in a bespoke format; see code for more details.
+At the time of writing, v1 is manually implemented in the form of TypeScript types and a Svelte component for the form. v2 is auto-generated from `src/schemas/v2.json`, and there are other schemas defined there.
+There's a generic Svelte component that can auto-generate a form from this schema, and `npm run generate-schema-ts` auto-generates the TypeScript types. `v2.json` is written in a bespoke format; see code for more details.